mtl010957/MQTT_Four_Relays/README.md

 This code switches four relays on a module connected to an ESP8266.

 The relay module used was a Sainsmart 4-Channel 5V Relay Module for PIC ARM AVR DSP Arduino MSP430 TTL Logic.
-The ESP8266 module was a Adafruit HUZZAH ESP8266 breakout.
+The ESP8266 module was an Adafruit HUZZAH ESP8266 breakout.
+The Sainsmart relay module is designed 5V operation, but the ESP8266 outputs can only handle the 3.3V level used to power it.
+The relay module does have the option to separate the control Vcc from the relay coil supply so wire it up with the 3.3V output from the ESP8266 supplying that Vcc.
+Some relay modules may require slightly more pull-in current in this case so if your relays don't pull in you may have to replace the pull-up resistors with a slightly smaller value.

 It will connect to MQTT and listens on topic relay/1/+/set where the '+' is the relay number given by a single digit 1- 4 for 'on'